-After a decade of casual political activism, Andrea decided to start creating the options that were unavailable in the Australian political landscape.
+Andrea Leong decided to start creating the options that were unavailable in the Australian political landscape after a decade of casual activism.
 The Science Party's focus on rights, education and social and technological progress resonated with her and she joined the party (then known as the Future Party) in 2014.
 Andrea completed a Bachelor of Biomedical Science at Monash University in 2008, and gained a PhD from UNSW in 2016 for a thesis examining antibacterial surface coatings.
 She now works in microbiome research.
 Andrea was the Science candidate for Kingsford Smith in the 2016 federal election.

 Eve Slavich is a statistician currently undertaking a PhD at the University of NSW, in the school of maths and statistics, modelling the relationship between biodiversity and climate.
 She grew up in regional NSW.
 She owes many values to her upbringing by an agricultural scientist and an aged care nurse.
 Later experiences living in the Netherlands and China crystallised a world view that people are people and we must strive for the best, not only for ourselves but for everyone.
 She has a young family and lives in Marrickville.
 Eve was the second senate candidate for the Senate in NSW in the 2016 federal election.

-After actively volunteering for several years for the Science Party, Ben saw an opportunity when the NSW branch was formed to facilitate the development of state policy.
+Ben Wilshire saw an opportunity when the NSW branch was formed to facilitate the development of state policy, after actively volunteering for several years for the Science Party.
 Having lived in Orange for over 20 years, he is passionate about regional policy and has local knowledge on what may be useful to implement.
 He also has a keen interest in welfare, education, and mental health policy.
 He brings skills gained through professional experience in the community services and IT sectors to the role.
 Ben looks forward to chatting with all stakeholders to ensure that topics are fairly prioritised and discussed to assist in the most efficient process of creating policies.

-As the party coordinator, Andrea manages matters with the NSW electoral commission.
+Andrea Finno manages matters with the NSW electoral commission as the party coordinator.
 Raised on a small rural property in New South Wales and a seasoned world traveller, he has worked in software development for over 15 years and recently completed postgraduate studies at UNSW in Artificial Intelligence and Human Computer Interaction.
 He has a keen interest in a sustainable energy future and the development of a space industry in Australia.